Bloom.fm

 Bloom.fm was a London-based mobile-focused music service which combined free streaming genre and artist based radios, music discovery tools, a local library player and a catalogue of over 22 million tracks.
 The service allowed users to 'borrow' songs, making them available for offline playback.
 The maximum number of stored tracks was determined by the subscription level.

 Bloom was only available in the United Kingdom on iOS and Android.
 A Web version was supposedly in development and originally set for release at some point in 2013, but it was never made available to the general public.
 On 30 April 2014, the owners of Bloom.fm, Digital Distribution Networks, announced that they were to shut down, due to lack of funding.

 History

 After the closure of mflow in 2012, the company rebranded and pivoted towards mobile and on-demand streaming.
 According to Bloom.fm co-founder and CTO/CPO, Thong Nguyen, the rebrand reflected a clean fresh start for the company and its new focus on mobile.

 Bloom.fm was officially launched in January 2013 on iOS, previously being available to several thousand beta testers.

 The iOS App was followed by an Android version in September 2013.

-The service reached 250,000 registered users on August 2013, growing to 1 million users by March 2014.
+The service reached 250,000 registered users in August 2013, growing to 1 million users by March 2014.